A2Zntu/HW0_Political_News_Analysis/README.md

 # Intruduction
 My name is Evan Chiang.
-I currently study in NTU Finance in master degree.
+I currently a finance gradute student in NTU.
 I am a newbee to this code world, but I would try hard to face the challenges.

 ## Installation